Skip to main content

 How far back you can backdate a Marriage Allowance claim

-What the Transferring Partner Loses
+What You Give Up as the Transferring Partner

 That is the eligibility condition HMRC enforces.
-The transferring partner must earn below the personal allowance threshold (£12,570 in 2025-26).
+The transferring partner must earn below the personal allowance threshold (£12,570 in 2026-27).
 The receiving partner must be a basic-rate taxpayer, meaning their income falls between £12,570 and £50,270.
 Higher-rate taxpayers cannot benefit, because the arithmetic does not work in HMRC's favour.

 For a related breakdown of how personal allowance affects your tax code more broadly, see our post on Tax Code 1257L in 2025-26: What Your Payslip Isn't Saying.